Zaptopod4001/Flocking/README.md

 ## What is it?

-An clone of famous "boids" flocking algorithm.
+A clone of famous "boids" flocking algorithm.
 There is also wall avoidance and goal seeking which are not part of the original concept AFAIK.

 # How to use
 Open the Unity project and scene and run the program.
 Use mouse left click to set goal position.
 Adjust Spawner Inspector settings to change how agents move.